Airline executive says masks ‘don’t add much’ on flights - NewsBreak

 American Airlines spokeswoman Stacy Day later clarified to The Hill that Parker’s statements were not intended to “cast doubt on the necessity of face masks on planes.”

-“As noted in Doug’s testimony, we support the federal mask mandate, and masks are an important part of our commitment to keeping our customers and team members healthy and safe,” Day said.Fauci, scientists push for universal coronavirus vaccine
+“As noted in Doug’s testimony, we support the federal mask mandate, and masks are an important part of our commitment to keeping our customers and team members healthy and safe,” Day said.FAA to award $76.9 million to Virginia airports through Bipartisan Infrastructure Law

 Former Surgeon General Jerome Adams , however, called the executives’ remarks at the hearing “irresponsible.”